koki7o/vividos/README.md

 ## Fresh install from an ISO

-You can use JasonN3’s [build-container-installer](https://github.com/JasonN3/build-container-installer) to generate an offline ISO of your image locally.
+You can use JasonN3’s [build-container-installer](https://github.com/JasonN3/build-container-installer) to generate an offline ISO of the image locally.
 See the project’s README for more information it and its configuration.
 This procedure only requires either ```podman``` or ```docker``` be installed.

 Here's how to generate the ISO: